 This reduces carbon build-up, improves engine life and reduces maintenance costs.

-When converting gasoline vehicles to propane, there is an up-front cost to retrofit the vehicle -- roughly $4,500 to $6,500.
+When converting gasoline vehicles to auto propane, there is an up-front cost to retrofit the vehicle -- roughly $4,500 to $6,500.
 This cost includes the tank, the conversion kit and labour associated to install the system.

 By comparison, the average compressed natural gas (CNG) vehicle conversion typically costs between $10,000 and $13,000.

-On average it takes two years or less to recoup a propane conversion investment.
+On average it takes two years or less to recoup an auto propane conversion investment.
 After that, you simply enjoy the ongoing savings on fuel costs.
 Another way to think of it: using propane on a vehicle for its full lifetime can amount to savings equal to the cost of a new vehicle.